ingadhoc/sale/sale_usability/README.rst

 #.
 Make that, by default, links to sale orders shows "sale" data and not only "quoatation" data
 #.
 Make cancel button also visible on done state so that if "Never allow to modify a confirmed sale order" is enable, sale users can still cancel a sale order that has not been delivered or invoiced yet
 #.
 Add button to force "invoiced" only for admin with tec features
+#.
+Add currency field on SO lines to display monetary widget with currency symbol (TODO checkl and remove on v10)

 Installation
 ============